 Tenant damage or tenant guest damage refers to any kind of damage that your tenant or guests make to your property while they are renting out your place.
 When your tenant is irresponsible in not maintaining your property clean and well-managed, landlord insurance can protect the owner and you may not pay any expenses from your pocket to make repairs.

 Uninhabitability closely follows tenant damage or tenant guest damage.
 However, this goes further than that since this is to protect the landlord against damage that makes their property uninhabitable.
-Of course, you can’t rent out your apartment or house during repairs and inspections so this will result in a significant loss of profit.
+You can’t rent out your apartment or house during repairs and inspections.
+So, this will result in a significant loss of profit.
 Landlord insurance will sometimes cover the expense up until twelve months.

-Tenant injury and tenant guest injury offers protection against medical and legal bills that you may have to pay from the injuries that your tenant or guest obtains while in your rental property.
+Tenant injury and tenant guest injury offer protection against medical and legal bills that you may have to pay from the injuries that your tenant or guest obtains while in your rental property.
 As the landlord, you will be responsible for the harm that your guests may obtain while renting out your property.
-The tenant must prove that you were negligent in maintaining your property or you have failed to act to cause an injury.
-However, in some states like New York, they have low standards in deciding landlord liability.
-Landlord liability insurance will cover the medical expenses of tenants and their guests and the legal fees are also included.
+The tenant must prove that you were negligent in maintaining your property.
+Or, you have failed to act to cause an injury.
+However, some states like New York, have low standards in deciding landlord liability.
+Landlord liability insurance will cover the medical expenses of tenants and their guests and the legal fees are also part of it.

 Do I need Landlord Liability Insurance?

 It is a fact that your homeowners’ insurance policy won’t cover the place you rent out.
-Landlord insurance normally only provides insurance for the structure of the home and also includes liability coverage that can help you prevent from paying from your own pocket if you are found at fault in certain problems.
+Landlord insurance normally only provides insurance for the structure of the home.
+And, also includes liability coverage that can help you prevent from paying from your own pocket if you are at fault in certain problems.
 You may also find your lender requires you to have landlord insurance in case you have a mortgage on the home you’re renting to your tenants.

 It’s actually difficult to maintain a rental business since this goes beyond giving your tenants the key to their rental unit.
 You also need to do some maintenance and also safety measures on the rental property.
 Aside from these, you also have to place reliable security systems all over the property.
 However, of course, we can’t avoid some incidents that can still happen to your tenants and rental properties even though you have taken these important measures.